 Engineer researchers working for WRRC will address a wide spectrum of problems that call for expertise in Environmental Engineering.
-Examples of research conducted by this division include wastewater treatment plant design, fate and transport of agricultural chemicals, pharmaceutical compounds, and pathogens in soils and ground water, assessment and modeling of runoff pollutant loading, development of measures to mitigate polluted runoff, evaluation of alternatives to treat landfill leachate, assessment of onsite household wastewater treatment units for un-serviced areas of the state, wastewater reuse, distributed treatment, etc. An increased focus will be on energy efficiency in water and wastewater services.
+Examples of research conducted by this division include wastewater treatment plant design, fate and transport of agricultural chemicals, pharmaceutical compounds, and pathogens in soils and ground water, assessment and modeling of runoff pollutant loading, development of measures to mitigate polluted runoff, evaluation of alternatives to treat landfill leachate, assessment of onsite household wastewater treatment units for un-serviced areas of the state, wastewater reuse, distributed treatment, solutions for building and community scales for conservation, etc. An increased focus will be on energy efficiency in water and wastewater services.
 This division of WRRC will perform research in support of the functions of water and wastewater utilities.